What Qualifications Do I Need to Administer Botulinum Toxin?

-We often get asked the question, ‘What qualifications do you need to practice Botox® in the UK?’.
+We often get asked the question, ‘What qualifications do I need to administer Botulinum Toxin in the UK?’.
 A whole host of professionals have asked this question, so we thought that we would try to provide a comprehensive answer and summary.
 Non-surgical procedures are gaining more momentum and the area is becoming a sub-speciality in its own right.
 Professionals from a variety of backgrounds are therefore looking to make the jump into the world of facial aesthetics and injectable treatments.
-It is then that the question arises: ‘What qualifications do I need to practice Botox and dermal fillers in the UK?’.

 In November 2015, Health Education England (HEE) recently published a document entitled ‘Qualification Requirements for Delivery of Cosmetic Procedures'.
 This document is the first comprehensive guideline which details the requirements for legal and competent delivery of aesthetic procedures.
 Therefore, it’s worth being familiar with it.

 In summary, HEE defined levels of learning which reflect the complexity of different procedures, as well as the knowledge and skills requirements to ensure patient safety and high standards of care.
-There are two levels which you need to be aware of if you want to know what qualifications you need to practice Botox® in the UK.
+There are two levels which you need to be aware of if you want to know what qualifications you need to practice Botulinum Toxin (sometimes known as Botox®) in the UK.

-- A minimum of a Level 6 qualification is required to perform basic upper face Botox® procedures only.
+- A minimum of a Level 6 qualification is required to perform basic upper face Botulinum Toxin procedures only.